Remod-org/Teleportication/README.md

-## RealTeleport (Work in progress)
+## Remod Teleport (Work in progress)
 Nextgen Teleport plugin for Rust

-Uses Friends, Clans, teams, RustIO
+Uses Friends, Clans, Rust teams, RustIO

 A lot of the familiar commands from older teleport plugins are still there, with some exceptions.
+This is where the similarites end.

 ### Commands
-    - /sethome NAME is gone in favor of /home set NAME.
+    - /sethome NAME is and alias for /home set NAME.
     - /home or /home list will show your currently set home names, locations, and lastused.
+    - /home list OTHERPLAYER will show a list of that player's currently set homes.
     - /home set NAME - Sets a home at player's current location
     - /home NAME - Teleports you to your home with that NAME.
     - /town set - Sets town at the current location